raphaelcruzeiro/jquery-notebook/README.md

 We use Github Issues to do basically everything on this project, from feature request to bug tracking.
 There are a few issues marked as _easy picking_.
 These issues are ideally suited for someone who wants to start contributing as they are fairly simple.

 To contribute to this project just fork the repository, create a branch with a descriptive but brief name and send a pull request when ready.
+There is __no need__ to squash your commits before sending a pull request.
 After a few accepted and merged pull requests you can request push rights to the repository if you want to.

 Please use 4 spaces for indentation.
 Any pull requests that has any JavaScript